captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## OLIVIA:
 Are you, Mom?
 Don’t take this wrong . . but do you know how long it’s been since you’ve said that to me?

-.

-(They are both suddenly a little choked up.
-Ren reaches out and touches Olivia’s cheek, and Olivia grabs her hand and holds it there.
-Then, embarrassed, they both pull away.
-Olivia picks up her fork and takes a small nibble of the cake.
-Ren smiles as the lights pick up Fallon’s apartment; he enters carrying a fancy tea tray.
-In the café, Olivia looks at her phone suddenly and rises.)

 ---

 ## OLIVIA: